-Like many other fitness machines, most ellipticals are equipped with sensors that measure speed.
+Like many other cardio machines, most ellipticals are equipped with sensors that measure speed.
 Understanding how speed is calculated and its benefits will help you get the most out of your elliptical workout.

-How They Work
+How Ellipticals Work

 Average speed is typically available in real time and as a final summary of your elliptical training session.
-Speed is normally denoted in miles per hour and is carried to one decimal place -- for example, an average speed of 5.2 mph.
+Speed is normally denoted in miles per hour and is carried to one decimal place — for example, an average speed of 5.2 mph.

 - It offers a way for you to track your fitness improvements over several training sessions.
-Simply compare your average speed during one session with your average speed of previous sessions, when exercising at the same resistance for the same amount of time.
+Compare your average speed during one session with your average speed of previous sessions, when exercising at the same resistance for the same amount of time.

 Consider average speed in context with resistance and with any significant variations in speed that might affect the final average speed calculation.
-For example, if you use the elliptical for interval training and switch between speeds of 3 mph and 7 mph, an average speed calculation of 5 mph does not accurately define your workout.
+For example, if you use the elliptical for interval training and switch between 3 and 7 mph, an average speed calculation of 5 mph does not accurately define your workout.

 Heart Rate Monitor

 Heart rate allows you to track your workout intensity despite changes in machines, resistance or speed.
 Many elliptical machines are equipped with integrated heart rate monitors which will provide the same real time and average measurements of your heart rate, as with your average speed.